EXPLAINER: Why Sri Lanka's economy collapsed and what's next

 Conditions have been deteriorating for the past several years.
 In 2019, Easter suicide bombings at churches and hotels killed more than 260 people.
 That devastated tourism, a key source of foreign exchange.

-The government needed to boost its revenues as foreign debt for big infrastructure projects soared, but instead Rajapaksa pushed through the largest tax cuts in Sri Lankan history, which recently were reversed.
+The government needed to boost its revenues as foreign debt for big infrastructure projects soared, but instead Rajapaksa pushed through the largest tax cuts in Sri Lankan history.
+(The tax cuts were recently were reversed.)
 Creditors downgraded Sri Lanka’s ratings, blocking it from borrowing more money as its foreign reserves sank.
 Then tourism flatlined again during the pandemic.

 In April 2021, Rajapaksa suddenly banned imports of chemical fertilizers.
 The push for organic farming caught farmers by surprise and decimated staple rice crops, driving prices higher.
 To save on foreign exchange, imports of other items deemed to be luxuries also were banned.
 Meanwhile, the Ukraine war has pushed prices of food and oil higher.
 Inflation was near 40% and food prices were up nearly 60% in May.